leafsphp/docs/src/community/faq.md

 As mentioned above, Leaf 3 is one of the most lightweight PHP frameworks with a source of about 30kb.
 With Leaf 3's functional mode, a hello world application can be prepared in just 10 lines of code, including spaces and PHP initializers.

+## What's the difference between Leaf 2 and Leaf 3?

+Leaf 3 is the current, latest major version of Leaf.
+It contains new features that are not present in Leaf 2 (most notably functional mode and modules), and also contains a few breaking changes that makes it incompatible with Leaf 2.
+Despite the differences, the majority of Leaf APIs are shared between the two major versions, so almost all of your Leaf 2 knowledge will continue to work in Leaf 3.

+In general, Leaf 3 provides smaller bundle sizes, better performance, better scalability, and better IDE support.
+If you are starting a new project today, Leaf 3 is the recommended choice.
+The only reason for you to consider Leaf 2 as of now is if you feel Leaf 3 is too modular, of course this is solved if you use Leaf 3 with Leaf MVC or Leaf API.

+Since both Leaf 2 and 3 are wired to accept any PHP code, all external libraries usable in Leaf 2 will still work perfectly with Leaf 3.
+If you intend to migrate an existing Leaf 2 app to Leaf 3, consult the dedicated Leaf 3 Migration Guide.

+Leaf 2 will receive a final minor release (2.7) in 2022.
+This minor release will backport a selected subset of new features from Leaf 3.
+After that, Leaf 2 will enter maintenance mode: it will no longer ship new features, but will continue to receive critical bug fixes and security updates.

 ## Does Leaf scale?

 Yes.
 Despite a common misconception that Leaf is only suitable for simple use cases, Leaf is perfectly capable of handling large scale applications: